ma-04/postgres-backup-all-database/README.md

 # postgres-backup-all-database
-Backup all postgress databases to separate files with gzip and have a sha256 hash for all the files
+Backup all postgress databases to separate files with gzip and have a sha256 hash for all the files.

+Note that this user must have access to all databases to be backed up.
 ## Features
 * Backup all databases to separate files
+* Backup Multiple databases on multiple servers
 * Compress the files with gzip
 * Create a sha256 hash for all the files
 * Periodically delete old backups on spanned time